sfkwannelson/Bike-Share-Data-Project/README.md

 Based on our analysis, we can comfortably increase prices by 10-15% in order to increase profits for the next year. <br>

-We will reach out the CFO David and the financial team provide our recommendation for a conservative 10% to test the market, and if the feedback is positive - we can move forward with additional price adjustments. <br>
+We will reach out the CFO David and the financial team to provide our recommendation for a conservative 10% price increase to test the market, and if the feedback is positive - we can move forward with additional price adjustments. <br>

-We can also recommend an implementation of price adjustments based on rider demographic - meaning, charging two different prices for the two demographics of casual and registered users because price sensitivity may vary between the two.
+We can also recommend an implementation of price adjustments based on rider demographic - meaning, charging two different prices for the two demographics : casual and registered users because price sensitivity may vary between the two.

 Steps to take in order to implement the recommended decisions effectively :